 ||100 hours (maximum of 35 completed in the school) including participation that demonstrates a long-term commitment to a single organization.

-Students are required to self record their volunteer hours in Record of Community Service Booklets.
-These booklets can be found in the download section.
-Please note that students must complete each level prior to beginning the following level.
-Students can complete more than one level in a school year.
+Students are required to self-record their volunteer hours in a Record of Community Service booklet.
+These booklets can be found outside Room 101A, The Service Learning Office.
+Please note that students must complete each level prior to beginning the subsequent level.
+If eligible, students can complete more than one level in a school year.